 Los Angeles, CA 90037

 Design Achievement - The Los Angeles Memorial Coliseum was built in 1923 and the USC Trojans played their inaugural game on October 6, 1923.
 Since then, it’s also hosted two Olympics, two Super Bowls, a World Series, a Papal Mass, visits from three U.S. Presidents, and scores of additional sporting and social events.
 DLR Group led the design of a $300-million renovation and modernization to honor the tradition and heritage of the historic facility while creating a true game-day experience for USC fans, and delivering a decided home field advantage for the Trojan football program.
 A focal point of the modernization is the design and construction of a new suite and press tower on the south side of the stadium.
 This added multiple suites, loge boxes, club seats, press box, and a new concourse.
 This new suite tower was inserted seamlessly into the existing stadium bowl.
 The Los Angeles Coliseum is one of four historic athletic stadiums designated as National Historic Landmarks by the National Park Service.
 DLR Group’s design retains the Coliseum’s official landmark status while also being sensitive to the place the coliseum plays in the culture of Los Angeles and the United States.
-The modernized Los Angeles Memorial Coliseum still remains the historic coliseum in look, texture, and impression, and a key design intent was to faithfully restore the iconic peristyle’s former majestic presence.
+The modernized Los Angeles Memorial Coliseum retains the historic coliseum in look, texture, and impression, and a key design intent was to faithfully restore the iconic peristyle’s former majestic presence.